tomhart-msc/5e-to-sots/data/rules_reference.md

   *“They say she was seen near the flooded quarter — twice.”*
 - **Skulduggery** – Gather secrets via espionage, shadowing.
   *“You lift a note from his pocket: it’s written in cipher.”*

+Clarification on Corruption: Use the Corruption investigative ability when:
+- The environment has been reshaped by sorcery
+- Reality feels subtly off (e.g. time, geometry, perception)
+- An object or ritual might have arcane power or origin
+- People behave strangely due to magical influence
+Do *not* confuse Corruption with evil, greed, or desecration.
+In SotS, Corruption refers to arcane intrusion into the world — a metaphysical warping that marks the presence of power.

 ---